Drawings while visualising pathways to homes with closed eyes

 The artist gave the subject various instructions each day that included collaborative, experimental cues for instance; drawing, mimicking and layering movements through a large screen, automatic writing and somatic movement exercises.
 The artist also gave the subject her personal notebooks, sketchbooks and photographs stretching back ten years for him to re-appropriate, cut through and re-invent new connections with.
 The subject created a strategy of how to read and organise the artist's material.
 Cutting into photoraphs and notebooks shows a violent rupture and a remolding of what once was.
 Every action the subject and the artist undertook ended up on a large wall in the room of the space where they slept and worked throughout the duration of the five days.

 Is a medium only a medium when in use?

-What is a tool while not in use?
 When does a body become an instrument for someone else's use?